-Fagaras Mountains has one of the longest high-mountain routes in Europe.
+Fagaras Mountains have one of the longest high-mountain routes in Europe.
 You will get to trek over Romania’s three highest peaks: Moldoveanu, Negoiu, and Vista Mare.

-I suggest you also wander around the Alexandru Borza Botanic gardens, which covers over 35 acres of land and houses 10,000 plant species.
+I suggest you also wander around the Alexandru Borza Botanic gardens, which cover over 35 acres of land and house 10,000 plant species.
 The entry fee is $2.32 per person.